evan-scales/CSCE240/README.md

 # CSCE240
-Collection of Homework, labs, and exams I wrote during CSCE240 at the University of South Carolina
+Collection of projects I wrote during CSCE240 at the University of South Carolina